 The advantages of a surgical approach includes a decreased risk of re-rupture rate (0%-5%); the majority of individuals can return to their original sporting activities (within a short time), and most regain their strength and endurance.

 Disadvantages of a surgical approach include hospital admission, wound complications (for example, skin sloughing, infection, sinus tract formation, sural nerve injury), higher costs, and hospital admission.

 Nonsurgical method is generally undertaken in individuals who are old, inactive, and at high-risk for surgery.
 Other individuals who should not undergo surgery are those who have a wound infection/ulcer around the heel area.
 A large group of patients who may not be candidates for surgery include those with diabetes, those with poor blood supply to the foot, patients with nerve problems in the foot, and those who may not comply with rehabilitation.

-Nonsurgical management involves application of a short leg cast to the affected leg, with the ankle in a slightly flexed position.
+Nonsurgical management involves application of a short leg cast to the affected leg, with the foot in a slightly downward flexed position.
 Maintaining the ankle in this position helps appose the tendons and improves healing.
 The leg is placed in a cast for six to 10 weeks and no movement of the ankle is allowed.
 Walking is allowed on the cast after a period of four to six weeks.
-When the cast is removed, a small heel lift is inserted in the shoe to permit better support for the ankle for an additional two to four weeks.
+When the cast is removed, a small heel lift is inserted in the shoe to decrease the stress on the Achilles tendon for an additional two to four weeks.
 Following this, physical therapy is recommended.